kleinjoshuaa/boxesDemo-tcl/README.md

 # boxesDemo-tcl

-The boxes demo re-implemented in Tcl, using the Split Evaluator to make calls to track and getTreatment as there is no Split SDK for Tcl
+The boxes demo re-implemented in Tcl, using the Split Evaluator to make calls to track and getTreatment as there is no Split SDK for Tcl.

+Make sure to set your URL and Auth Keys in the [evaluator.tcl](evaluator.tcl) file for this to correctly call out to your split evaluator